AnyBody/tutorials/Scaling/lesson2.md

 accessed as demonstrated below and no extra actions are needed.

 Let us subject the source entities of the scaling law to the rigid body transformation, `TSeg2ScaleFrame`.
-We will need to make the following 3 changes.
-Please note how we look up out of the `MyScalingFunction` folder using `..` and `...` prefixes to the variables.:
+We will need to make the following 3 changes in the file `MyScalingFunction.any`.
+Please note how we look up out of the `MyScalingFunction` folder using `..` and `...` prefixes to the variables.

 ```{code-block} AnyScriptDoc